-All pictures taken by digital cameras are in the RGB (Red, Green, Blue) mode and computer monitors or Smartphones all display images in RGB mode.
+All pictures taken by digital cameras are in the RGB (Red, Green, Blue) mode, and computer monitors or Smartphones all display images in RGB mode.
 The CMYK (Cyan, Magenta, Yellow, and Black, as the key color) mode refers to inks used in color printing.
 Despite the fact that the RGB mode employs the additive model that combines Reds, Greens, and Blues together to depict a wide range of colors, this color space is not suitable for printing.
 CMYK color space relies on subtractive colors by mixing the ink in different colors until reaching the full black.

 Switching from RGB to CMYK before you start adjusting hue and saturation or applying visual effects, can save you a lot of time since it will be easier for you to adjust the colors accurately.
 Here’s how you can change the image mode from RGB to CMYK.

 FilmoraPro provides the ability to experience detailed color correction and make fast changes with high-quality presets.
 You can make rapid and precise color adjustments to match the overall feeling of the video.
-To change video color in FilmoraPro is easy, you can use the Color Space Converter to change the color HSL, YUV, Red, green, alpha, lightness etc. Download the free trial version below and explore the color correction features of FilmoraPro.
+To change video color in FilmoraPro is easy, you can use the Color Space Converter to change the color HSL, YUV, Red, green, alpha, lightness, etc. Download the free trial version below and explore the color correction features of FilmoraPro.

 How to Convert Images from RGB to CMYK?

 The biggest benefit of changing the mode from RGB to CMYK in the files you’d like to print is the ability to detect and correct any mistakes that can occur as a result of a conversion.
 If you take the RGB file with you to the print shop, the printer will make the conversion automatically, which can impact the quality of the print in some situations.
-Understanding what RGB and CMYK are may be a bit complicated, but switching between these two modes is rather simple since nearly all professional photo editing or illustration software products enable you to accomplish this task in just a few clicks.
+Understanding what RGB and CMYK are maybe a bit complicated, but switching between these two modes is rather simple since nearly all professional photo editing or illustration software products enable you to accomplish this task in just a few clicks.

 There are several ways to switch from RGB to CMYK mode in Adobe Photoshop.
 The simplest and fastest way is to click on the Image menu after you’ve imported the picture into the image editor and then head over to the Mode submenu.
-You can choose from options like Grayscale, Multichannel, Lab Color or CMYK Color.
+You can choose from options like Grayscale, Multichannel, Lab Color, or CMYK Color.
 Click on the CMYK Color setting, and the file will automatically be converted.
-If you would like to use the Custom CMYK mode among numerous other you should go to the Edit menu and select the Convert to Profile feature.
-Once the Convert to Profile window pops up on the screen you can click on the Profile drop-down menu to select a new mode.
+If you would like to use the Custom CMYK mode among numerous others you should go to the Edit menu and select the Convert to Profile feature.
+Once the Convert to Profile window pops up on the screen you can click on the Profile drop-down menu to select a new model.